Fluctuation theorem for spin transport at insulating ferromagnetic junctions: Summary

 \section{Summary}

-By applying the fluctuation theorem to a typical setup for the spin Hall magnetoresistance, i.e., to a bilayer system composed of a normal metal (NM) and a ferromagnetic insulator (FI), we derived general relations on the average of the spin current, spin-current noise, and higher-order cumulants of the spin current.
-These general relations are described in terms of the coefficients in their Taylor expansions with respect to the spin chemical potential which represents spin accumulation induced by an external charge current through the spin Hall effect.
-In particular, we showed that the first-order correction of the spin conductance with respect to the spin chemical potential is related to that of the spin-current noise (see Eqs.~(\ref{main1a}) and (\ref{main2a})).
-These relations, which should be called the Onsager relations extended to nonequilibrium states, can be verified in experiments through a measurement of the unidirectional spin Hall magnetoresistance (UMR) in the NM/FI bilayer system.
-We hope that our result will be observed in experiments in near future.
+We applied the quantum fluctuation theorem to a typical setup for the SMR, i.e., to a bilayer system composed of a NM and a FI.
+We derived general relations on the average of the spin current, spin-current noise, and higher-order cumulants of the spin current.
+In particular, we showed that the first-order correction of the spin conductance with respect to $\mu_s$ is related to that of the spin-current noise (see Eqs.~(\ref{main1a}) and (\ref{main2a})).
+These relations, which should be called the Onsager relations extended to nonequilibrium states, can be verified in experiments through a measurement of the UMR in insulating magnetic junctions.
+We expect that our result will contribute to clear understanding of the SMR and the UMR.

-Finally, we comment on the UMR phenomenon observed in the NM/ferromagnetic metal(FM) bilayer system.
-To the best of our knowledge, the origin of the UMR in the NM/FM bilayer has not been identified yet, but several possible origins of the UMR have been put forward theoretically.
-The simplest explanation is based on a difference in charge conductivity in the FM.
-Although we expect that the fluctuation theorem can be applied to this scenario, the formulation would be quite different from that of our work.
-We would like to leave this problem for the future.